 This method should work just fine especially when it is an administrative user account involved, where there is no other option but to use the recovery mode.

 However, if it fails to work for you, try to get back to us by expressing your experience via the feedback section below.
-You can as well offer any suggestions or other possible ways to solve the issue at hand or improve this guide altogether.
+You can also offer any suggestions or other possible ways to solve the issue at hand or improve this guide altogether.